ruskindantra/grpc-sample/csharp/README.md

 ## Notes

-- The gRPC server runs on a dynamically assigned port (for local development)
+- The gRPC server runs on port 8080 in production
-- The health check endpoint is available at /healthz on the same port
+- The health check endpoint is available at /greeterpackage.Greeter/HealthCheck
-- ASP.NET Core includes built-in gRPC health checks
+- The service includes three methods: SayHello, SayHelloAgain, and HealthCheck

 ## Production Considerations